rtm/upward/doc/design.md

     U({a: {b: 1}}).and({a: {b: 2}})

 returns a value fo `a.b` of 2.
 This feature is especially useful for objects used as DOM attributes, which contain nexted objects for style and class (see below).

+### Upwardable properties as promises

+Upwardable properties are promise-aware.
+In other words, setting an upwardable property to a promise will rsult in that property's value eventually being set to the resolved value of the promise.
+For instance, we can set `app.model = asynchTask();`, and `app.model` will be set to the resulting value when ready.
+If the promise fails, then `app.model` will be set to an `Error` object.
+Until the promise resolves, accessing the property will retrieve its value prior to being set to a promise.

+Note that this means that promises themselves cannot be held in upwardable properties on upwardable objects.
+If you assign a promise to an upwardable property in hopes of keeping it there,, sooner or later, when the promise resolves, the property will take on the resolved value.

 DOM
 ---